 A. They are coconut fibers.
-They're perfectly natural, much like finding small bits of cork in a glass of fine wine, except that coconut fibers have nutritional value.
+They're perfectly normal, much like finding small bits of cork in a glass of fine wine.

 Q. I have heard that coconut oil is not good for you.
 Is this true?

-A. This is commonly heard but is not true.
-Nutiva's Organic Virgin Coconut Oil is quite beneficial to your body's health and well-being.
-It is cholesterol-free and contains medium-chain good fats and 50-55% Lauric Acid.
+A. This is commonly heard but Nutiva's Organic Virgin Coconut Oil is quite nutritious.
+It is has medium-chain triglycerides per serving and 50-55% Lauric Acid per serving.

 Q. How do I cook with coconut oil?